phetsims/perennial/doc/automated-maintenance-process.md

 servers.
 Additionally, the remote state of the release branches (and their `dependencies.json`) should be correct, and will include the SHAs.

+NOTE: It is ideal to keep the computer that this is running on "awake", so the process is not interrupted! https://support.apple.com/kb/PH25222?locale=en_US may be helpful for this.

 ## #12: Deploying RCs and the QA issue: `Maintenance.deployReleaseCandidates()`

 Running `Maintenance.deployReleaseCandidates()` will deploy release-candidate versions for any release branches that have maintenance changes since the last deploy (it won't needlessly deploy RCs for branches that didn't change).
 Like normal rc deploys, you will need to be on campus or on vpn for this process.

-After running this, it's best to create a QA report with `Maintenance.linkList()`, which will generate a markdown list of links that should be ready for a QA issue.
+After running this, it's best to create a QA report with `Maintenance.listLinks()`, which will generate a markdown list of links that should be ready for a QA issue.
 Generally prepend this with the information about what testing should be done.
 I always recommend 10-30 seconds of general testing per sim to make sure nothing is horribly broken.
 Additionally, there is almost always testing related to the specific fixed issue (e.g. "does this bad behavior happen still").